 If you’re planning to bring your prescription or over-the-counter medicine on your trip, you need to make sure your medicine is travel-ready.
 More information can be found here.
 Please contact your Student Services Officer and ISEP Coordinator with any additional questions.

 Detailed information about South Korea can be found here.
 Please pay special attention to the Safety and Security, Local Laws and Special Circumstances and Health sections.
+In particular, please note that if/when you go to a doctor or hospital in South Korea, you MUST bring some form of official identification (such as your Korean Residence Card, home country driver's license or state ID, or your passport).

 Note: Information sourced on this page is provided by the U.S. Department of State and the CDC.
 Non-U.S. nationals should disregard the Embassies and Consulates and Entry, Exit and Visa Requirements sections.